MileHacker Logo

 Special Weather Considerations

 Tropical storms and cyclones pose a risk during the wet season, notably from January to March.
 These weather events bring extremely heavy rainfall, localized flooding, strong winds, and potential disruptions to infrastructure.
-Monitor local weather forecasts closely if traveling during these months.
+Monitor local weather forecasts closely if traveling at this time of year.
 Such events cause flight delays, road closures, and power outages.
 Have a contingency arrange and stay informed through reliable local news sources or your accommodation.

 Ideal Timing for Specific Activities: For general sightseeing and city exploration, the dry season (May-October) offers the most comfortable conditions.
-Day trips to Ilha de Moçambique are preferable in the arid season.
-Hiking Monte Nampula is safer and nicer during the dry season.
+Day trips to Ilha de Moçambique are preferable in the dry season.
+Hiking Monte Nampula is safer and more pleasant during the dry season.

 Low Season Nov-Apr